zyqxd/trade-logger/README.md

       3. [x] visual indicator for cancelled/opened/filled/closed
       4. [x] refactor and remove some templating code if possible
       5. [ ] more concise form structures (esp has manys)
+         1. [ ] add confirmation to form submit since its long
    2. models
       1. [x] memos on trade entry
       2. [x] normalize fields